 “In winter, I take her into the countryside for walks.
 I throw sticks and she chases after them.
 Otherwise, Titti would run circles in the house!
 She has so much energy!”

 Where in the World?

-- Follow Titti’s and Carmelo’s delightful dives on the duo’s Facebook page.
+- See Titti’s and Carmelo’s legendary dives on the duo’s Facebook page.
 The page is still active—and now shows Tina’s adventures.

-- When the weather is warm enough, Titti and Carmelo practice diving at St. Peter’s Pool, on the Delimara Peninsula near the popular fishing village of Marsaxlokk in southwestern Malta.
+- Previously, Titti and Carmelo used to practice diving at St. Peter’s Pool, on the Delimara Peninsula near the popular fishing village of Marsaxlokk in southwestern Malta.
 To get there, we rode the bus to central Marsaxlokk, then walked about 20 minutes through the countryside.

 - Need more trip-planning inspiration for Malta?
 From olive harvesting, to festas, and sailing, this index contains all my posts from Malta.

 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.